Arun-totad/Twitter-Sentiment-Analysis-Masters/README.md

-Sure!
-Here's a formatted README.md for your Twitter Sentiment Analysis project:

 # Twitter Sentiment Analysis

 This project performs sentiment analysis on Twitter data using a Logistic Regression model.
 The analysis involves preprocessing text data, vectorizing it using TF-IDF, and training a Logistic Regression model to classify sentiments as positive or negative.